 “I don’t know why I’m even telling you this,” she says.
 To the stranger over the phone.

-At last it has begun.
-Though it is over for me.
+At last it has begun for her.
+Though of course it is over for me.

 Her hovering over me in the bedroom.
 Closing the curtains again and shrouding me in endless twilight.